Keys in proof-of-stake Ethereum

 - Withdrawal public key

-Losing this key means losing access to the validator balance.
-However, the validator can still sign attestations and blocks since these actions require the validator's private key, but there is little to no incentive if the withdrawal keys are lost.
+0x01 type means losing access to the validator balance.
+The validator can still sign attestations and blocks since these actions require the validator's private key, however there is little to no incentive if the withdrawal keys are lost.

 Separating the validator keys from the Ethereum account keys enables multiple validators to be run by a single user.